apache/apisix/docs/en/latest/stream-proxy.md

 By default, stream proxy is disabled.

-To enable the option, add the `apisix.stream_proxy` option in `conf/config.yaml` and specify a list of addresses which APISIX should act as a stream proxy and listen for incoming requests.
+To enable this option, set `apisix.proxy_mode` to `stream` or `http&stream`, depending on whether you want stream proxy only or http and stream.
+Then add the apisix.stream_proxy option in conf/config.yaml and specify the list of addresses where APISIX should act as a stream proxy and listen for incoming requests.

 ```yaml
 apisix: